-How Louisiana’s “No-Pay, No-Play” Statute Can Affect Your Auto Accident Injury Claim and Potential Compensation
+Louisiana’s “No-Pay, No-Play” Law (and 5 Exceptions) That Can Affect Your Car Accident Claim

-- Only the state-required minimum liability insurance, not full coverage, is required to be exempt from the “No-Pay, No-Play” law.
+- You do not need to have “full coverage.”
+Only the state-required minimum liability insurance is required to be exempt from the “No-Pay, No-Play” law.

 - The law does not apply to legally parked cars.